kam-norton/ai-alignment-debate/README.md

 # AI Project: Debate & Evaluation Framework

 This repository provides a lightweight framework for running scripted evaluations of language models.
+The evaluation is meant to provide logging and analysis of data from debating LLMs, to produce a pseudo-benchmark of how aligned a LLM is in an ethical framework on a scale of 0-1 (deontological-utilitarian).
-It supports batch execution of experiments (e.g., debates, evaluations without judges, single responses) using OpenRouter-hosted models.
+It supports batch execution of experiments (e.g., debates, evaluations without judges, single responses) using OpenRouter-hosted models, for anyone to adapt and use!

 ---